The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 You can also use them for leaf-blowers and hedge-trimmers if you double them up, and I also have my watering can hanging from one.

-Alternately, you can go for the Gladiator Tool Hook.
+Alternatively, you can go for the Gladiator Tool Hook.
 It’s essentially a double-hook version of the Twin Hook that’s a bit longer.
-I wasn’t crazy about the design, and it kept the tools a bit farther out from the wall than I wanted.
+I wasn’t crazy about the design, and it kept the tools farther out from the wall than I wanted.

 L-hook and J-hook combo

-For anything small, I put them on L-hooks.
+For smaller itemsl, I put them on L-hooks.
 This is great for small hand tools like my gardening shovels and shears.
 Unfortunately, the super-useful L-Hooks only come in a combo pack with the mostly-useless J-Hooks.

 They’re not entirely useless.
 I’m using one J-hook to hold a broom and dustpan, but that’s about the only thing I can think of that would work well on a shallow hook.

-It would have been nice to have different packs with either all L-hooks or all J-hooks.
-These are the ones to go with for anything small that you want to hang and not throw in a basket or on a shelf.
+It would have been nice to have different packs with all L-hooks or all J-hooks.
+Use these with anything small you want to hang and not throw in a basket or on a shelf.

 Gladiator GearTrack Starter Kits

-Gladiator has no fewer than nine starter kits, which means there’s a starter kit for whatever you want to store.
+Gladiator has no fewer than nine starter kits, which means there’s a storage solution for whatever your garage storage needs are.

 Let’s talk about each here.